umarmughal824/micromasters/docs/configure_open_edx.md

       - Other values are arbitrary but be sure to fill them all out.
 Save the client id and secret for later
   - In Micromasters:
     - Set `EDXORG_BASE_URL` to the correct URL that is accessible from Micromasters container and host, e.g. `http://edx.odl.local:18000/`
       - If Micromasters isn't able to access the Open edX hostname directly (primarily due to the way networking is handled in compose projects) you will need to set `OPENEDX_HOST_ENTRY` in `.env` file such that Mircomasters is able to resolve the Open edX hostname from within the container.
-Typically this would mean setting the value similar to `edx.odl.local:172.22.0.1`.
+Typically this would mean setting the value similar to `edx.odl.local:172.22.0.1` where the IP is the gateway IP on the Micromasters docker network.
     - Set `OPENEDX_API_CLIENT_ID` to the client id
     - Set `OPENEDX_API_CLIENT_SECRET` to the client secret